Kidz Bop: United Kingdom

-In February 2017, Kidz Bop announced it was launching outside America for the first time and expanding to the UK.
+In February 2017, Kidz Bop announced it was launching outside the U.S. for the first time, expanding into the UK.
 There was a new lineup of British Kidz Bop Kids.
 Kidz Bop partnered with Universal Music Group, ITV, Crown Talent and Media Group and Creative Artists Agency for the UK launch, with ITV featuring the group in an episode of its star search programme The Big Audition.

-The first two albums, Kidz Bop and Kidz Bop 2018, were released in the UK on March 31 and November 10 of 2017 respectively.
-The third and fourth albums, Kidz Bop Summer '18 and Kidz Bop 2019, were released in the UK on 23 March and 7 December 2018 respectively.
-The fifth album, Kidz Bop 2020, was released in the UK on 15 November 2019.
-The sixth and seventh albums, Kidz Bop Party Playlist and Kidz Bop 2021, were released in the UK in June and October 2020 respectively.
-The eighth album, Kidz Bop All-Time Greatest Hits was released in the UK on 26 March 2021.

-The ninth album, Kidz Bop 2022, was released in the UK on 22 October 2021.
+The first two albums, Kidz Bop and Kidz Bop 2018, were released in the UK on March 31 and November 10, 2017, respectively.
+The third and fourth albums, Kidz Bop Summer '18 and Kidz Bop 2019, were released in the UK on March 23 and December 7, 2018, respectively.
+The fifth album, Kidz Bop 2020, was released in the UK on November 15, 2019.
+The sixth and seventh albums, Kidz Bop Party Playlist and Kidz Bop 2021, were released in the UK in June and October 2020, respectively.
+The eighth album, Kidz Bop All-Time Greatest Hits, was released in the UK on March 26, 2021.
+The ninth album, Kidz Bop 2022, was released in the UK on October 22, 2021.

 Germany

-Kidz Bop Germany and Kidz Bop Germany 2 were released in Germany on March 29 and September 6 of 2019 respectively.
-The third and fourth albums, Kidz Bop Party Playlist! and Kidz Bop 2021, were released on April 3 and October 23 of 2020 respectively.
+Kidz Bop Germany and Kidz Bop Germany 2 were released in Germany on March 29 and September 6, 2019, respectively.
+The third and fourth albums, Kidz Bop Party Playlist! and Kidz Bop 2021, were released on April 3 and October 23, 2020, respectively.
 The fifth album, Kidz Bop All-Time Greatest Hits was released on March 26, 2021.
 The sixth album, Kidz Bop 2022, was released on October 22, 2021.

 France

-Kidz Bop 2022 was released in France on October 22, 2021, and was performed by the first lineup of French Kidz Bop kids.
+Kidz Bop 2022 was released in France on October 22, 2021, and was performed by the first lineup of French Kidz Bop Kids.

 Mexico

-Kidz Bop 2022 was released in Mexico on October 22, 2021, and was performed by the first lineup of Spanish-speaking Kidz Bop kids.
+Kidz Bop 2022 was released in Mexico on October 22, 2021, and was performed by the first lineup of Spanish-speaking Kidz Bop Kids.

+Live performances

+In 2014, Kidz Bop launched the Dream Big, Sing Loud tour, a nationwide United States concert tour.

+The touring program later expanded internationally.
+The Kidz Bop World Tour 2019 included performances in the United States, Canada, Australia, Germany, the United Kingdom and Mexico.

+In 2024, Kidz Bop and Live Nation announced a three-year agreement to continue presenting annual North American tours.

+In March 2025, Guinness World Records recognized Kidz Bop with the record for the youngest music performance ensemble to headline an arena.
+The record was presented during the group's concert at OVO Arena Wembley in London.